kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ## Installation

-You can either install kind with `GO111MODULE="on" go get -u sigs.k8s.io/kind@v0.3.0` or clone this repo and run `make build` from the repository.
+You can either install kind with `GO111MODULE="on" go get sigs.k8s.io/kind@v0.3.0` or clone this repo and run `make build` from the repository.

 **NOTE**: please use the latest go to do this, ideally go 1.12.5 or greater.